SpeciesConservationLandscapes/task_hii_landuse/README.md

 ## What does this task do?

-This task calculates the "influence" of anthropogenic land use on the terrestrial surface as one of the key drivers for a combined [Human Impact Index](https://github.com/SpeciesConservationLandscapes/task_hii_weightedsum).
+This task calculates the impact of anthropogenic land use on the terrestrial surface as one of the key drivers for a combined [Human Impact Index](https://github.com/SpeciesConservationLandscapes/task_hii_weightedsum).
-"Influence" is a pressure score based on a combination of land use/land cover and population density.
+"Impact" is a pressure score based on a combination of land use/land cover and population density.
 Land cover classes associated with human-altered land uses are given unique weights representing the human pressure associated with each land use, comparable to the logic followed by [Venter et al. 2016](https://www.nature.com/articles/sdata201667)).
 Natural land cover classes are